attadanta/energyplus-io/README.md

 # EnergyPlus API

-The main entry points the library are the parsers.
+The main entry points to the library are the parsers.

 ## Data Dictionary